ckeditor/ckeditor5/docs/updating/update-to-27.md

 ## Update to CKEditor 5 v27.1.0

-For the entire list of changes introduced in version 27.1.0, see the [changelog for CKEditor 5 v27.1.0](https://github.com/ckeditor/ckeditor5/blob/master/CHANGELOG.md#2710-2021-04-19).
+For the entire list of changes introduced in version 27.1.0, see the [release notes for CKEditor 5 v27.1.0](https://github.com/ckeditor/ckeditor5/releases/tag/v27.1.0).

 Listed below are the most important changes that require your attention when upgrading to CKEditor 5 v27.1.0.